 c.
-Life partner with whom the unmarried employee cohabits according to data from the municipal personal records database, and runs a joint household under a cohabitation contract executed in the presence of a civil-law notary.
+Life partner with whom the unmarried employee cohabits

+according to data from the municipal personal records data-base, and runs a joint household under a cohabitation contract executed in the presence of a civil-law notary.
 Life partners are also persons who cohabit and run a joint household, i.e. they share a main address and provide for each other's care and maintenance.
 The term widow or widower includes the life partner.
 Where applicable, the term family member includes the life partner.
 The employer may request a written statement by a civil-law notary as evidence that a cohabitation contract has been effected.
 In this CAO life partners are treated as equal to spouses and registered partners.

-2 AVOM deposits do decrease the remuneration.
+&lt;sup>2 AVOM deposits do decrease the remuneration.

-20. Salary The sum per month that, subject to the provisions in this CAO, has been established for the employee on the basis of appendix $\ensuremath{\mathbf{a}}$
+The sum per month that, subject to the provisions in this CAO, has been established for the employee on the basis of appendix 1.3

+22. Salary step

-21. Salary step A number that corresponds to a salary on a salary scale.
+A number that corresponds to a salary on a salary scale.

-22. Salary per hour 1/165th part of the salary in a fulltime job.
+23. Salary per hour

+1/165th part of the salary in a fulltime job.

+24. Salary scale

-23. Salary scale A specified series of numbers attached to a certain salary specified in appendix 1.
+A specified series of numbers attached to a certain salary specified in appendix 1.

-24. Place of work The address of the building in which the employee usually works.
+25. Place of work

+The address of the building in which the employee usually

+works.

+26. Tenure track

-25. Tenure track A track laid down in a fixed-term employment agreement with an employee who holds a doctorate to determine whether the next employment will be permanent.
+A track laid down in a fixed-term employment agreement with an employee who holds a doctorate to determine whether the next employment will be permanent.

+27. Tenure tracker

-26. Tenure tracker An employee in tenure-track employment.
+An employee in tenure-track employment.

+28. Telecommuting

-27. Telecommuting Using information and communication technology to conduct work at another location than the place of work.
+Using information and communication technology to conduct work at another location than the place of work.

+29. Vacation worker

-28. Vacation worker A person who performs temporary work during the school vacations because the regular personnel is on vacation.
+A person who performs temporary work during the school vacations because the regular personnel is on vacation.

-29. Caretaker responsible for the actual care and database, is responsible for and lives at the same address as a child and has taken on the long-term care and upbringing of the child as though it were his or her own child.
+30. Caretaker responsible for the actual care and upbringing of a child

+An employee who, according to the municipal personal records database, is responsible for and lives at the same address as a child and has taken on the long-term care and upbringing of the child as though it were his or her own child.

+31a Full-time employment

-30a Full-time employment 38 hours per week.
+38 hours per week.

-30b Full working week 40 hours.
+31b Full working week

+40 hours.